 My Life Outdoors (2024)

-LifeOutdoors, Outdoor Idaho & IDPR are sponsoring a Teen Multimedia Essay Contest for all teenagers in Idaho to share their favorite outdoor experiences through a 500-word written essay and picture or a 3-minute video.
-Thereby, showcasing why they love being outside, inspiring countless others to get outside themselves.
-The grand prize winner will receive an incredible Stanley Adventure package for their parent(s) and a sibling or friend.
+LifeOutdoors, OutdoorIdaho & IDPR coordinate a Teen Multimedia Essay Contest called MyLifeOutdoors for all teenagers in Idaho to share their favorite outdoor experience in a 500-word written essay and picture, or in a 3-minute video, showcasing why they love being outside, inspiring countless others to get outdoors themselves.
+The grand prize winner receives an incredible Stanley Adventure package for their parent(s), a sibling or friend and themselves.

-For more info—> (1) Press Release (2) Website.
+(1) Press Release (2) Website (3) Winners

 Boise River Biodiversity Project (2022)